Exhibits

 A juried collection of 36 artworks from the Rocky Mountain Society of Botanical Artists.
-Featuring flora and fauna from the American West, the exhibit will run from November 2022 - April 2023 in the Education Center.
+Featuring flora and fauna from the American West.

-Presenting illustrations of plant species collected 200 years ago by botanist Edwin James during the Stephen H. Long expedition.
+Presenting illustrations of plant species collected 200 years ago by botanist Edwin James during Stephen H. Long expedition.
 James collected 700 plant species, 140 which were entirely new to science.

 This exhibit, organized by the Rocky Mountain Society of Botanical Artists, intends to honor and celebrate the explorers that discovered these species.